Martin slams helps Tigers send Orioles to 6th straight loss

 TRAINERS ROOM

-Orioles: Luis Sardinas went 1 for 7 with a homer in the series.
+Orioles: Luis Sardinas went 1-7 with a homer in the series.
 Sardinas was called up on Tuesday to fill in at second base while Jonathan Schoop recovers from an oblique strain.

+Tigers: Zimmermann was pitching for the first time since being hit in the jaw by a Jason Kipnis line drive on April 11 in Cleveland.

+"There were a couple hard-hit balls early in the game where it crossed my mind - thinking about how bad that could have been - but once I got further into the game, I forgot about it," Zimmermann said.

 UP NEXT